jupyterhub/zero-to-jupyterhub-k8s/doc/source/turn-off.rst

 Microsoft Azure AKS
 -------------------

 1. Perform the steps in :ref:`delete-namespace`.
-These cloud provider agnostic steps will delete the helm chart and delete the hub's namespace.
+These cloud provider agnostic steps will delete the Helm release and the Kubernetes namespace.
 This must be done before proceeding.

 2. Delete your resource group.
 You can list your active resource groups with the following command